MobAI-Hackathon/Starter/README.md

 - **Room Creation**: Users can create game rooms with unique IDs.
 - **Room Joining**: Users can join existing game rooms using the room ID.
 - **Collaborative Drawing**: Multiple users can draw on the same canvas in a game room.
-- **Real-time Synchronization**: Drawings are synchronized in real-time across all users in the game room.
+- **Real-time Synchronization**: Drawings are synchronized in real-time across all users using Firebase Realtime Database.
 - **Session Management**: Manages drawing sessions, including start and end times, and participant tracking.
 - **Chat Functionality**: Integrated chat feature for users to communicate within the game room.
 - **Score Tracking**: Tracks and displays scores for drawing games, encouraging friendly competition.